darrenjw/blog/spark-intro/DraftPost.md

 This requires two passes over the data - one to infer the schema and one to actually read the data.
 For very large datasets it is better to declare the schema and not use automatic schema inference.
 However, for very large datasets, CSV probably isn't a great choice of format anyway.
 Spark supports many more efficient data storage formats.
 Note that Spark also has functions for querying SQL (and other) databases, and reading query results directly into `DataFrame` objects.
 For people familiar with databases, this is often the most convenient way of ingesting data into Spark.
 See the Spark [DataFrames guide](http://spark.apache.org/docs/latest/sql-programming-guide.html) and the API docs for [DataFrameReader](http://spark.apache.org/docs/latest/api/scala/#org.apache.spark.sql.DataFrameReader) for further information.

 Spark has an extensive library of tools for the development of sophisticated machine learning pipelines.
-Included in this, are functions for fitting linear regression models, regularised regression models (Lasso, ridge, elastic net), generalised linear models, including logistic regression models, etc., and tools for optimising regularisation parameters, for example, using cross-validation.
+Included in this are functions for fitting linear regression models, regularised regression models (Lasso, ridge, elastic net), generalised linear models, including logistic regression models, etc., and tools for optimising regularisation parameters, for example, using cross-validation.
 For this post I'm just going to show how to fit a simple OLS linear regression model: see the [ML pipeline documentation](http://spark.apache.org/docs/2.1.0/ml-pipeline.html) for further information, especially the docs on [classification and regression](http://spark.apache.org/docs/2.1.0/ml-classification-regression.html).

 We start by creating an object for fitting linear regression models: